 Originally written in 1990 by Don Von Tress, and released on the Marcy Brothers album in 1991, but then the next year Billy Ray Cyrus covered it.
 Well, he didn’t let much time pass, did he?
 Just grabbed it right up and made it his own massive hit.

 And here’s some more good news.
 Billy Ray Cyrus reworked the song in 2017, at a slower tempo.
 Approximately 113.
-I tried line dancing to it, but I injured my skeleton in 3 places.
+I tried line dancing to it, but I injured my skeleton in 3 places and ended up in a hospital bed for recovery, where I had the chance to explore specialized care surfaces that prioritize patient well-being.

 I don’t think this song has much to like or dislike about it.
 So why does everyone hate it?